schreyerpeter/BuoyBuddy/README.md

 ### Instructions:

-1. Clone repo with either the command line or the GitHub UI
-* Through the command line just run `git clone https://github.com/schreyerpeter/BuoyBuddy.git`
+1. Clone the BuoyBuddy repo by running `git clone https://github.com/schreyerpeter/BuoyBuddy.git` in a terminal window
+2. Run `cd BuoyBuddy` to navigate into the project folder
+3. Run `yarn install` to install all project dependencies
-2. In one terminal window run `node app.js` - this launches the backend server.
+4. Run `node app.js` to start the backend Express server
-3. In another Bash terminal window run `yarn start` - this launches the front end server.
+5. Run `yarn start` - this should open the app in a browser window, but if it doesn't, navigate to `http://localhost:3000`
-4. That's all!
+6. That's all!
 Go favorite some buoys!

 ## Running the tests